politbuero-kampagnen/BlueskyGuide/README.md

 ## Custom Feeds
 Tools for creating and curating custom feeds that you can share on your Bluesky profile
 - [Bluesky Feed Creator](https://blueskyfeedcreator.com) - Allows you to create your custom feeds to capture posts and publish to your profile.
+### Useful Custom Feeds
+- [📌 to Bookmark](https://bsky.app/profile/did:plc:q6gjnaw2blty4crticxkmujt/feed/my-pins) - Bluesky currently doesn't have native Bookmarks, but you can reply to a post with a 📌 (pin) emoji, and it will show up in this custom feed for you go back to later

 ## Content Importers
 Tools for importing content from other platforms to your Bluesky timeline